Roblox/creator-docs/content/en-us/luau/type-checking.md

 description: Luau uses gradual typing through the use of type annotations and inference.
 ---

-Luau uses a typing engine which gives every variable an inferred type.
+Luau uses a typing engine that gives every variable an inferred type.

 ```lua
 local foo = "bar" --> string